 The quickest way to build a relationship (with anyone) is to add value to that person’s life…or experience.
 As a business you need to give your audience simple advice, guidance, support, inspiration and answers!
 This last one is a great hint on where to start with this strategy.
 You need to answer your audiences’ top questions.

 One of the biggest mistakes to make early on is expecting engagement.
 Most social media users will likely enjoy your content (if you stick to a rough version of the strategy explained in this post) but will not let you know they did.
 They will not like, comment or share.
 But this really doesn’t matter.
 Metrics are great but they don’t show a true reflection of your brands value.
 Nor do they measure awareness by groups or individuals accurately, or at least right away.
 So don’t stress about it.
 All is well.

-By being regular, consistent, and useful, you will find value…or rather, your users will fine value in your content.
-The list above essentially all point to the same thing.
+By being regular, consistent, and useful, you will find value…or rather, your users will find value in your content.
+The list above will essentially all point to the same thing.
 Add value through being honest, consistent, helpful, positive, responsive, and relevant.

 "Social Media is about the people.
 Not about your business.
 Provide for the people and the people will provide for you". - Craig Davis, Matt Goulart, Founder, Ignite Digital

 So finally, I’m hearing you all asking, “What do I need to do?”